Kraego/Guides-Cheatsheets/WSL2_Shell.md

 # How to pimp your WSL2 Shell

+This is mainly a summary of [scott hanselmans guide](https://www.hanselman.com/blog/how-to-make-a-pretty-prompt-in-windows-terminal-with-powerline-nerd-fonts-cascadia-code-wsl-and-ohmyposh) plus some googeling to make *Oh my posh* run on my machine.

 ## On Windows:

 * Install *Oh my posh* to get the fonts etc.